-Add New Group ×

-Enabled: Yes

-Name:

-User Type: Managed 👻

-Allowed File Level Recovery: Yes 🔹

-Max Number of Accounts:

-Max Number of Instances:

-Max Non-instance EBS (GiB):

-Max RDS (GiB):

-Max Redshift Clusters (GiB):

-Close Add
+× Add New Group Enabled: Yes Name: User Type: Managed Allowed File Level Recovery: Yes Max Number of Accounts: Max Number of Instances: Max Non-instance EB\$ (GiB): Max RDS (GiB): Max Redshift Clusters (GiB):

 - Enabled When set to No, users belonging to the group will not be able to log on to CPM.

 - Name Name of the group.

 - User Type For details, see chapter 16.

 - Managed

 - Independent

 - Delegate

-- Note: When Delegate is selected, the Original Username to which this group is a delegate is required although the Original Username does not yet need to exist in CPM.
+Note: When Delegate is selected, the Original Username to which this group is a delegate is required although the Original Username does not yet need to exist in CPM.
 After creation, the Original Username cannot be modified.

-- For User Type Managed:

-- Allowed File Level Recovery When set to Yes, members of the group can use the file-level recovery feature.

-- Max Number of Accounts The maximum number of AWS accounts users belonging to this group can manage.

-- Max Number of Instances The maximum number of instances users belonging to this group can manage.
+- For User Type Managed: - Allowed File Level Recovery When set to Yes, members of the group can use the file-level recovery feature. - Max Number of Accounts The maximum number of AWS accounts users belonging to this group can manage. - Max Number of Instances The maximum number of instances users belonging to this group can manage.

-- Max Non-Instance EBS The maximum number of Gigabytes of EBS storage that is not attached to EC2 instances that users belonging to this group can manage. - Max RDS The maximum number of Gigabytes of RDS databases that users belonging to this group can manage. - Max Redshift Clusters The maximum number of Gigabytes of Redshift clusters that users belonging to this group can manage. - For User Type Delegate: - Original Username User name of delegate. - Perform Recover Whether the delegate can initiate a recovery. - Change Accounts Whether the delegate can make changes to an account. - Change Backup Whether the delegate can make changes to a backup.
+- Max Non-Instance EBS The maximum number of Gigabytes of EBS storage that is not attached to EC2 instances that users belonging to this group can manage. - Max RDS The maximum number of Gigabytes of RDS databases that users belonging to this group can manage. - Max Redshift Clusters The maximum number of Gigabytes of Redshift clusters that users belonging to this group can manage. - Max DynamoDB Tables The maximum number of Gigabytes of DynamoDB tables that users belonging to this group can manage. - For User Type Delegate: - Original Username User name of delegate. - Perform Recover Whether the delegate can initiate a recovery. - Change Accounts Whether the delegate can make changes to an account. - Change Backup Whether the delegate can make changes to a backup.